ninjadev64/puredarwin-wiki/docs/Bad pages/Darwinbuild troubleshooting/Darwin_9.md

-A workaround in this case consists to recreate the missing prototype and method <span style="font-family:arial;font-style:italic">__kCFBundleResourceSpecificationKey <span style="font-family:Arial;font-style:normal">expected in *CF-lite*, build and then deploy it. </span></span>
+A workaround in this case consists to recreate the missing prototype and method *_kCFBundleResourceSpecificationKey* expected in *CF-lite*, build and then deploy it.

 The real state looks like: